JetBrains/space-issues-import/README.md

 # Import Issues into Space 🚀
 ![](https://jb.gg/badges/incubator-flat-square.svg)

-This script imports basic issues information (summary, description, assignee, status) from external systems into Space, see the list and examples below.
+This script imports basic issues information (summary, description, assignee, status) from external systems into JetBrains Space, see the list and examples below.

 Full documentation is here.